Jieyab89/OSINT-Cheat-sheet/README.md

 - [National Cellular Directory](https://www.nationalcellulardirectory.com/optout/) Request for remove your data from this site
 - [Neighbor Report](https://neighbor.report/remove) Request for remove your data from this site
 - [NewEnglandFacts](https://newenglandfacts.com/ng/control/privacy) Request for remove your data from this site
-- [Number Guru](https://www.beenverified.com/app/optout/search) Request for remove your data from this site
 - [Numberville](https://numberville.com/opt-out.html) Request for remove your data from this site
 - [Nuwber](https://nuwber.com/removal/link) Request for remove your data from this site
 - [Official USA](https://www.officialusa.com/opt-out) Request for remove your data from this site
 - [Old Friends](https://old-friends.co/) Request for remove your data from this site
-- [Ownerly](https://www.beenverified.com/app/optout/search) Request for remove your data from this site
 - [PeekYou](https://www.peekyou.com/about/contact/optout/) Request for remove your data from this site
 - [Peep Lookup](https://www.peeplookup.com/opt_out) Request for remove your data from this site
 - [PeopleBackgroundCheck](https://people-background-check.com/ng/control/privacy) Request for remove your data from this site